spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 diskin2 :: Tuple a => Str -> Sig -> a
 ~~~

-In csound the functions can produce varied amount of arguments.
+In Csound the functions can produce varied amount of arguments.
 The number of arguments is specified right in the code.
 But Haskell
 is different.
 The function can produce only certain number of arguments.
 To relax this rule we can use the special type class `Tuples`.